Water Heater Installation in Austin, TX

 Our basic Installation is defined as the installation of a new water heater in place of an old one.
-Unit must be accessible for the plumber to uninstall and reinstall a new one.
+The unit must be accessible for the plumber to uninstall and reinstall a new one.

 Basic Installation of a water heater includes:

-- Shutting-off your water, gas, or electric and draining your old water heater.
+- Shutting off your water, gas, or electricity and draining your old water heater.

 - Removing the old unit and putting the new water heater in its place.

 - Connecting the new water heater to the existing code-approved utilities.

 - Gas water heaters will be hooked up to the existing flue and gas line.

 - Electric water heaters are reconnected to the existing electricity.